TheFloatingString/mech-315-project/README.md

 ### Our Findings

-+ Mid-range stiffness (1e6 range) causes more variability in the frequency response, while high-range stiffness causes a more periodic response
++ Mid-range stiffness (1e6 range) causes more variability in the frequency response, while high-range stiffness causes the entire rocket to have approximately the same response

 ### Limitations